nickbreaton/vitest-svelte-kit/README.md

 ## Stability

-Vitest and Svelte Kit are under active development and are subject to breaking changes.
+Vitest and Svelte Kit are both under active development and are subject to breaking changes.
 This package will keep up to date with the last changes in both projcets, but may introduce breaking changes to account for those upstream changes.